ClickerNZ/ED_Enhanced_T16000/README.md

 - Customised and advanced PIP management
 - Automated joystick curve profiles depending on which flight mode you are currently in
   * (ie FA-Off v Normal v Supercruise etc)
-- On the fly TTS Volume
 - On the fly manual joystick curve profiles selection to suit your own preferences
 - On the fly shifted trigger action
-- Shifted trigger modes...
+- 3 Shifted trigger modes...
   * Discovery Scanner - Momentary trigger pull results in a 6.1 second hold function
   * Mining Laser - Press to hold, press to release
   * Pulse Wave Scanner - Momentary trigger pull results in repeating trigger action every 7 seconds.
 Press to stop
+- On the fly TTS Volume
 - and many more

 These all provide additional joystick and throttle functionality and improves the immersion within the game.